Sergei29/moonpay-tech-test-fe/FOLLOW-UP.md

 #### Before I scale-up any further, I would:

-- Install and setup testing libraries ( just + RTL packages ), unit tests minumum coverage
+- Install and setup testing libraries ( just Jest + RTL packages ), unit tests minumum coverage
 - Install and setup pre-commit runner ( eg. husky )
-- Enhance my current CI-CD ( which currently the only one part provided by Vercel), but I would like to add a PL by Guthub actions or Circle-CI or other of team choiice.
+- Enhance my current CI-CD ( the the only one currenly - provided by Vercel ), but I would like to add PL settings by Guthub actions or Circle-CI or other solution of team's choice.

-#### Then when I can add new code in +/- controlled manner, I would:
+#### Then when I can add new code in more/less controlled manner, I would:

 - refactor my current code ( for example: my custom hook's logic - smells, currently I find it does too many things, I would like to think how to shrink it down, or at List components, one or two are too large to fulfill their SRP and also I still drill some props - so need to review the architectural approach there & possibly something else. )
 - made the existing code reviewed by team members (😃 who might be available please ), further improve it.